viktor-shcherb/qk-sniffer/README.md

    # or
    PYTHONPATH=. python sniff.py --config configs/sample_sniff.yaml
    ```
-   The CLI patches local modeling files into `transformers`, downloads the latest dataset snapshot (if `hf_repo_id` is set), runs inference, writes captures to a staging directory, refreshes the local dataset from the Hub again, replays the new rows directly into the synced copy, then uploads the result.
+   The CLI patches local modeling files into `transformers`, downloads the latest dataset snapshot (if `hf_repo_id` is set), runs inference, writes captures directly into that synced copy, then uploads the result.

 ## Key Configuration Notes
 - `dataset.*` maps directly to `datasets.load_dataset`.
 Set `max_samples` for dry runs.